Return to Research

-In addition to the now-established allowance for full-time faculty members to access their offices on a regular basis utilizing the check-in/out website provided to faculty, the Third (and Final) Phase of the Return to Research process is also now open.
+In addition to the now well-established allowance for full-time faculty members to access their offices on a regular basis utilizing the check-in/out website provided to faculty (since August 2020), the recent approval of a protocol to allow shared-office access for graduate-students/postdocs/part-time faculty (March 2021) allows the initiation of the Fourth (and hopefully-Final!)
+Phase of the Return to Research process.

-Starting Monday, October 5, applications will be accepted following the process outlined here for research activities falling into this category:
+In addition, since October 2020, applications have been accepted following the process outlined here for research activities falling into this category:

 - research that involves face-to-face interactions with either research participants or research collaborators (or stakeholders)

-In addition, applications will continue to be accepted for research activities falling into one of the two categories previously announced for the First Phase on May 25:
+Further, applications continue to be accepted for research activities falling into one of the two categories previously announced for the First Phase on May 25, 2020: